 As full-time RV’ers we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the “Off the Beaten Path” of every state.
 We love the big popular stuff like everyone else, but there is just something incredible about discovering something unique, different and maybe a little “off the beaten path”.
 We certainly can’t explore them all, but we’d love you to include your favorites below too.
 Each series will include at least 1 epic boondocking area, some complete with pictures and all with GPS coordinates.

 Ahhhh Mississippi!
 Have you driven the Natchez Trace Parkway?
 It’s 444 miles through 3 states with amazing history and sights.
 We actually started in Tennessee, and drove down to Mississippi.
-I have a detailed 3 part series starting here.
+I have a detailed 3 part series – Click the button below.

 We thought about waiting to write about Mississippi until we went back a second time because most of what we saw was during out stop in Natchez after driving the Natchez Trace.
 But we had such amazing things to share, we wanted to go ahead and share it now.
 Check back in a few months!
 We will be updating this just after the new year when we plan to go back to Mississippi.

 - Kermit the Frog was born in Leland, Mississippi